-In some cases, some testing is in order to determine the ideals for an individual patient.
+In most cases, specific testing helps determine the ideal dietary needs for an individual patient.
 These are a few of the assessments we offer:

 In some cases, it is necessary-or just easier- to investigate which foods the patient is inherently not digesting.
-Dr. Erin uses a traditional naturopathic evaluation to assess this, called The Carroll Test, named after Otis G. Carroll, a naturopathic doctor who lived and practiced in the 1940?s and 1950?s.
+Dr. Erin uses a traditional naturopathic evaluation to assess this called the “Food Intolerance Evaluation”, originally known as The Carroll Test, named after Otis G. Carroll, a naturopathic doctor who lived and practiced in the 1940’s and 1950’s.

 Knowing that conventional allergy tests, such as skin prick or RAST tests, only reveal the most severe of immediate hypersensitivity reactions, Dr. Erin initially used alternative lab tests that showed delayed hypersensitivity reactions, i.e. those that reveal an immune response 24-48 hours later.
-These tests, such as IgG antibody tests or Eliza immunoassays, reveal elevated IgG antibodies or white blood cells, but apparently do not consistently correlate with patient?s symptoms in Dr. Erin?s experience.
-Frustrated by all of this, and not wanting to waste patient?s money, she circled back to a test that has actually been in clinical practice for nearly 100 years-the Carroll test.
+These tests, such as IgG antibody tests or Elisa immunoassays, reveal elevated IgG antibodies or white blood cells, but do not consistently correlate with patient’s symptoms.
+Frustrated by all of this, and not wanting to waste patient’s money, we often start with this assessment that has been in clinical practice for nearly 100 years.

 Many of these foods are hidden in additives and other ingredients.
 The test results come with a comprehensive list of what to watch for, since one might not think they eat much potato!
 Since even a small amount of a food can interrupt digestion of other foods, it is important to uncover what they are in those persons with chronic disease.

 You must be a patient to receive this test, please contact our office for more information.